AntoineBRTL/Hades/README.md

 - `Express` - Used to setup servers.

 ## Run from command line
-This can be usefull for exemple if you want to use a USB stick which simulate a keyboard when you plug it into a machine.
+This can be usefull for exemple if you want to use a USB stick which emulate a keyboard when you plug it into a machine.

 ### Window
 Copy and paste the commands in a cmd on a target machine